 She’s two.
 This won’t last long.
 There is so much that she needs to know- that my daughter needs to hear – so much that I need to tell her.
-She’s two, but soon she will be grown.
+She’s growing up so fast.
 I’ve watched it happen with her brothers (her oldest brother will be 9 this summer and I can’t believe how quickly it passed).

-– I will always tell you that “I love you,” “you are beautiful,” and “you are perfect the way God made you.”
-Don’t let anyone ever tell you different or make you think different.
+– You are loved.
+I will always tell you that “I love you,” “you are beautiful,” and “you are perfect the way God made you.”
+Don’t let anyone ever tell you different or make you think differently.

-– A gentleman should always come to the door to pick you up for a date.
+– One day you will find a boy who wants to take you out on a date.
+Remember that a gentleman should always come to the door to pick you up.
 He should expect to talk to your parents before you go out, to make sure we approve.
 If he sits outside in his car and blows the horn, I will have a talk with him.
 There is also a pretty good chance that if he does that, you will not be going out with him until he learns otherwise.

-– I will want to go out and look for you if you are not home by your set curfew (now I sound old).
-So I suggest that you are home 10 minutes early, so I do not have to worry.
+– Be responsible and be home on time.
+Yes, I will go out and look for you if you are not home by your set curfew.
+Prove that you are responsible by being home a few minutes early… save your dad some worry.

 – I will teach you about cars, sports, tools, and everything else that I do with your brothers.
 I want you to know that girls can do anything boys can do!